zinsy23/rapid-moment-navigator/README.md

 - The search is case-insensitive
 - HTML tags in subtitles are ignored during both search and display
 - The application supports a wide range of video formats - if MPC-HC can play it, the application can usually handle it

+## Future Improvements

+- Verify support for other video players and formats in Windows, Mac, and Linux